-Welcome to Craft For The World, ready for another incredible project ?!
-PLAY WITH FABRIC STYLES, ALSO!
-This impressive quilt looks like it was made for batiks.
-They add depth and richness to the beautiful, attractive design.
+Welcome to Craft For The World, ready for another amazing project?!
+PLAY WITH FAB STYLES TOO!
+This stunning quilt looks like it was made for batiks.
+They add depth and richness to the beautiful, eye-catching design.
 Other fabrics will also be wonderful, while creating new personalities for the quilt.
-Start with 2 1/2 ″ gelatin strips and add a bottom to display them.
-Seemingly braided sections are combined with large bottom pieces for a relatively quick finish.
-Watch the video here to see how simple it is to assemble.
-Do you know what fun means ?!
-It means: Act or effect of having fun; Deviation of the spirit to things other than those that concern you; Act to return to one and the other part.
+Start with 2 1/2 ″ gelatin strips and add a background to show them off.
+The seemingly braided sections are combined with large background pieces for a relatively quick finish.
+Watch the video here to see how simple the assembly is.
+Do you know what fun means?!
+It means: Act or effect of amusement; Diversion of the mind to things other than those which concern it; Act to return to one and other part.
 Do it and have a great job!
 Follow the tutorial carefully and without difficulty, it’s time to start something new!
 The finished quilt, designed by Angela Walters, is 69 ″ x 69 ″.

-Do you know what is known?
-Knowledge is the human capacity to understand, apprehend and understand things, moreover it can be applied, creating and experiencing the new.
+Do you know what knowledge is?
+Knowledge is the human ability to comprehend, grasp and understand things, moreover, it can be applied, creating and experiencing the new.
 Knowledge is the noun of the verb to know.
-Knowing is the act of understanding, understanding, apprehending something through experience or reasoning.
-Knowledge has fascinated humanity since antiquity, when Philosophy started to think about the ways in which human beings can know the truth.
-The word knowledge comes from the Latin word cognoscere, which means “act of knowing”.
-Knowing, in Latin, also comes from the same radical “gno”, present in the Latin language and in ancient Greek, from the word “gnosis”, which means knowledge, or “gnostic”, who is the one who knows.
+To know is the act of understanding, comprehending, apprehending something through experience or reasoning.
+Knowledge has fascinated mankind since ancient times, when Philosophy began to think about the ways in which human beings can know the truth.
+The word knowledge comes from the Latin word cognoscere, which means “act of knowing.”
+Knowing, in Latin, also comes from the same radical “gno”, present in the Latin language and in ancient Greek, as the word “gnosis”, which means knowledge, or “gnostic”, which is one who knows.

-Knowing is the act of apprehending, of being able to abstract laws of understanding and understand something.
-Knowledge is the attribute of those who know, that is, it is what results from the act of knowing, understanding etc. Knowledge is possible only for human beings.
-Animals, on the other hand, develop learning mechanisms through practical experience and repetition of experiences, but complex, effective and rational knowledge is only learned by us.
-This is because the well-structured knowledge that we develop can only be elaborated, organized, coded and decoded by language and by our rational mechanisms (language and reasoning are necessarily interconnected elements, being impossible to determine which has first appeared in human beings, since interdependence between them).
-If you have knowledge, you will do this beautiful job with ease!
+To know is the act of apprehending, of being able to abstract laws of comprehension and to understand something.
+Knowledge is the attribute of one who knows, that is, it is what results from the act of knowing, of understanding, etc. Knowledge is only possible for human beings.
+Animals, on the other hand, develop learning mechanisms through practical experience and repetition of experiences, but complex, effective, rational knowledge is only learned by us.
+This is because the well-structured knowledge we develop can only be elaborated, organized, codified and decoded by language and our rational mechanisms (language and reasoning are necessarily interconnected elements, and it is impossible to determine which first appeared in humans, since the interdependence between them).
+If you have knowledge, you will do this beautiful work with ease!

 - When washing your quilt, you may want to use a fabric fastener so that the various fabrics you use do not stain.